ddewaele/GitFlowDemo/README.md

 	To git@github.com:ddewaele/GitFlowDemo.git
 	 * [new branch]      feature/documenation_101 -> feature/documenation_101
 	Branch feature/documenation_101 set up to track remote branch feature/documenation_101 from origin.

+Or you can use the git flow ```feature publish``` command

+	git flow feature publish feature_1.11_feature1
+	Total 0 (delta 0), reused 0 (delta 0)
+	To git@github.com:ddewaele/GitFlowDemo.git
+	 * [new branch]      feature/feature_1.11_feature1 -> feature/feature_1.11_feature1
+	Already on 'feature/feature_1.11_feature1'

+	Summary of actions:
+	- A new remote branch 'feature/feature_1.11_feature1' was created
+	- The local branch 'feature/feature_1.11_feature1' was configured to track the remote branch
+	- You are now on branch 'feature/feature_1.11_feature1'

 ### Finishing a feature